RuslanKirillov/RuslanKirillov/README.md

 ## 👨‍💻 About Me

-- 🔧 Занимаюсь надёжностью и доступностью production-систем
+- 🔧 **SRE & Production Reliability**: Focused on the reliability, scalability, and high availability of production systems.
-- 📈 Строю мониторинг, алертинг и дашборды в Grafana
+- 📈 **Observability & Monitoring**: Building comprehensive monitoring, proactive alerting, and dashboards in Grafana.
-- 🚀 Деплою и поддерживаю сервисы в Kubernetes / OpenShift
+- 🚀 **Container Orchestration**: Deploying, scaling, and maintaining services in Kubernetes and OpenShift.
-- 🔁 Автоматизирую всё что можно автоматизировать
+- 🔁 **Automation First**: Automating workflows, CI/CD pipelines, and repetitive tasks to eliminate toil.
-- 🐍 Пишу на Python: автоматизация, скрипты, боты, FastAPI
+- 🐍 **Python Development**: Writing scripts for automation, building custom bots, and developing APIs with FastAPI.

 ---